wvanderp/iwf/README.md

 ## Documentation

-To see all the functionality, extra documentation and examples, visit [the documentation](https://wvanderp.github.io/iwf/)
+To see all the functionality, extra documentation, and examples, visit [the documentation](https://wvanderp.github.io/iwf/)

 ## License